rune-m/inf226-assignment2/README.md

 - input_validator.py
   - Methods for validating user input
 - utils.py
   - Extra util methods
+- templates folder
+  - All HTML templates
+- static/js folder
+  - All JavaScript logic for the templates

 app.py now only contains functionality for initializing the application.
 There are some additional files that are used as utilities for other files but the main components are covered above.

-## Initial Security Issues
+### Initial Security Issues

-- First thing we found was that the secret key was not random and was stored directly in the source code.
+- Another problem that we found was that the secret key was not random and was stored directly in the source code.
 That made it so that everyone that could see the source code, would know the secret key.
 This left the application vulnerable to session hijacking by making the session cookies easier to guess

 - The next big security flaw was that users was stored directly in the source code.
 The result being that everyone that had access to the source code would be able to see all of the user information.
 This problem was very critical since password was not even encrypted and was stored as plain text inside of the user object

-- There was no Authentication implemented and a user could type whatever username they wanted and log in to said account
+- There was no Authentication implemented and a user could type whatever username they wanted and log in to said account without the password being considered.
+This might be a result of the insecure and messy design of the application leading to small bugs like this.

 - There was clear SQL injection vulnerabilites as data which originated from user input was concatanated directly into SQL statement strings